 Before applying GULP to surfaces problems that were previously not possible, it must first be validated.
 Firstly, we focus on comparing our results to MARVIN, starting with the simple inorganic salt corundum.
-In the original MARVIN paper [109], the twelve faces with the lowest interplanar spacings were identified and their surfaces relaxed using several different potential models.
+In the original MARVIN paper [110], the twelve faces with the lowest interplanar spacings were identified and their surfaces relaxed using several different potential models.
 The calculations utilising the QM5 model were repeated using both MARVIN with the BFGS minimiser and the same surfaces generated using GDIS and minimised in GULP using its BFGS minimiser.
-The unrelaxed surface and attachment energies were compared and both sets of calculations agreed to better than $0.0001Jm^{-2}$ for the surface energies and within $0.0001eVmol^{-1}$ for the attachment energies.
+The unrelaxed surface and attachment energies were compared and both sets of calculations agreed to better than $0.0001 Jm^{-2}$ for the surface energies and within $0.0001 eV mol^{-1}$ for the attachment energies.
 This indicates that the 2-D Ewald sum incorporated into GULP is correct.
 Next the relaxed surface and attachment energies were compared.
-Except for the (310) face, all the GULP calculations returned the same relaxed surface energy as the corresponding MAR-VIN run to within $0.0001Jm^{-2}$.
+Except for the (310) face, all the GULP calculations returned the same relaxed surface energy as the corresponding MAR-VIN run to within $0.0001 Jm^{-2}$.
 The relaxed attachment energies agreed to within $0.003 eV mol^{-1}$.
 Excluding the (310) face, the MARVIN calculations took 138 s on a 1133MHz Intel Pentium III CPU Linux system, whilst the GULP calculations took just 108 s.
+This difference in timing is primarily due to the faster energy calculation Figure 2.2: The on-diagonal component of the dielectric constant tensor for α quartz in the ab plane as a function of frequency of measurement.
+The solid line represents the calculated shell model values, while the crosses represent values estimated from experimental measurements of the refractive index as a function of frequency.

-This difference in timing is primarily due to the faster energy calculation time in GULP since the MARVIN minimiser is based on the GULP algorithm and consequently the number of cycles to minimise a face in GULP and MARVIN only differed by at most one cycle, except for the (21-1) where GULP took 31 cycles versus the 24 for MARVIN.
-The (310) face is interesting as the relaxed surface energy calculated by GULP is the same as that reported in the original paper [109] and it is the minimised surface energy from the present calculation with MARVIN that is different.
+time in GULP since the MARVIN minimiser is based on the GULP algorithm and consequently the number of cycles to minimise a face in GULP and MARVIN only differed by at most one cycle, except for the (21-1) where GULP took 31 cycles versus the 24 for MARVIN.
+The (310) face is interesting as the relaxed surface energy calculated by GULP is the same as that reported in the original paper [110] and it is the minimised surface energy from the present calculation with MARVIN that is different.
 Although not stated in the MARVIN paper, the minimisations were done using a combination of minimisers; conjugate gradients until the gradient norm is unity, followed by a BFGS minimisation.
-If the MARVIN calculations are repeated with this combination, all surface energies between MARVIN and GULP agree to within $0.0001Jm^{-2}$.
+If the MARVIN calculations are repeated with this combination, all surface energies between MARVIN and GULP agree to within $0.0001 Jm^{-2}$.
 In conclusion then, we can say that for this simple inorganic system, GULP and MARVIN produce essentially the same results.